cesarhcq/drwatson/README.md

 The laser is configured with a static IP: 192.168.0.1.
 Its not recommended to use the same IP.
 Then, you need to configure a new IP using [SOPAS Engineering Tool](https://www.sick.com/br/pt/sopas-engineering-tool-2020/p/p367244).
 Follow the instructions below to configure as correct way:

 * Download SOPAS with Windows 7 or superior;

   * After installation, connect the Sick 571 LiDAR as recommended in the manufacturer manual.
 Plug the Ethernet cable on the PC and voltage supply (9-28VDC).

 * Now, open the SOPAS software and find a new devices.
-Probably you'll find LiDAR TiM 571
+Probably you'll find LiDAR TiM 571.
+Select "change IP" and you can modify to any IP adress as desired.

+  * Click in the 3 vertical points and select "connect"

+:penguin: Linux Machine Configuring.

 ### The robot model is based on Arlo Platform with Differential drive.
 (TODO)